Industrial buildings near a large body of water surrounded by hills, under clear skies.

 Teck’sTailings Facilities

-Teck actively manages 43 tailings facilities across our active and legacy mine sites.
-Of these, 14 are active as part of our operations and 29 are inactive or closed and no longer receiving material.
-We have one active upstream tailings facility and eight inactive or closed upstream facilities.
-In addition, Teck has 5 active and 32 inactive or closed Coarse Coal Refuse (CCR) stacks, which are also managed under our tailings stewardship program.
+Teck actively manages 28 tailings facilities across our active and legacy mine sites.
+Of these, 6 are active as part of our operations and 22 are inactive or closed and no longer receiving material.
+We have no active upstream tailings facilities and eight inactive or closed upstream facilities.
 Many sites have multiple tailings facilities, which may include both active and inactive facilities that are managed under the same policies and standards.
-Teck does not discharge tailings to rivers or oceans.

 Teck also has non-operated joint venture interests with an operating tailings facility at Antamina in Peru, and an inactive tailings facility at the legacy NorthMet mine in the U.S.

-Teck additionally has a copper growth pipeline of 5 projects at varying stage of development, and each of these projects will have an associated tailings facility.
-These projects include:
+Teck additionally has a copper growth pipeline of five projects at varying stage of development, and each of these projects will have an associated tailings facility.1 These projects include:

 • Galore Creek in Canada